'Jesus Made Me Do It': NJ Driver Who Plowed Into Midtown Pedestrians Heard Voices, Mom Says

 Lucas was treated at Long Island Jewish Medical Center before being brought back to Manhattan for her first court appearance.

-Her social media profile says Lucas attended Rutgers and American universities and has recently worked as a business consultant.
-Her mother said she'd just begun working in the city.
+Her social media profile says Lucas attended Rutgers and Cornell universities, as well as the prestigious Miss Porter's School in Connecticut.
+She'd recently worked for a Manhattan-based fundraising consulting firm for nonprofits, it says.

+Lucas was a member of the National Society of Leadership and Success at Rutgers, where she also served on the executive board of the Rutgers Photography Club, according to her profile.
+She later worked on a congressional campaign and dabbled in portrait photography, it says.

-It's unclear where she was headed that night, although authorities believe she'd driven all the way from her parents' home more than 50 miles southwest of Manhattan.
+It's unclear where Lucas was headed Sunday night, although authorities believe she'd driven all the way from her parents' home more than 50 miles southwest of the city.

-Video shows the Accord blowing a red light and then knocking pedestrians down like 10 pins.
+Video shows the Accord blowing a red light and then knocking pedestrians down like tenpins.

 Lucas reportedly was saying a prayer when the sedan slammed into six men and a woman, who police said ranged in age from 24 to 61, at 11:53 p.m.
 Sunday.